moorepants/eme150a/content/pages/project-one.rst

    an aspect of a full bicycle rack design. **Number your designs.** The instructors will take a grade for your notebook in class.
 Friday October 7
+   Select 4 of the design aspects that you would like to detail further.
+For each of these, generate approximately two pages of sketches, notes, preliminary calculations, free body diagrams, schematics, diagrams, etc that explain more detail about the design aspects.
+Your goal is to determine why and how the designer choose this particular design and to explain the design choices and reasoning in your own words.
+Focus on the mechanical engineering aspects and be sure to talk about strength, geometry, materials, loads, wear, etc. We will check for the four detailed designs in class. **Number your designs.**

-   Continue to collect design aspects, but during the previous week you should choose 5 designs or design aspects that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two design aspects to your group in a "lighting explanation", i.e. 2 minutes per design with 2 minutes group feedback per design.
-We will check for the five detailed designs in class. **Number your designs.**
+   During class on Friday you will present your top two design aspects to your group in a "lighting explanation", i.e. 2 minutes per design with 2 minutes group feedback per design.
+These are informal and all you should need is your voice and your sketchbook.
+I highly recommend practicing your 2 minute pitch before class.
 Friday October 14
    During the previous week you should choose your top design to detail in your report.
 First drafts will be due at the beginning of class.
 To "turn in" the